relaypro-open/dog/README.md

 - dog's use of ipsets not only allows highly scalable, fast rulesets, it also keeps iptables size small enough to be auditable by a human.

-## Logical Elements

-- Hosts are servers with Agents installed.
-- Zones are static lists of addresses.
-- Groups are collections of Hosts.
-- Profiles are lists of Rules, and are assigned to Groups.
-- Rules can include either Groups or Zones along with Services that describe the controlled protocols.
-- Iptables are generated from these Rules and distributed to Agents.
-- Ipsets are used to make fast, readable iptables rules even with thousands of addresses.

-- Links are used to share the addresses of Groups and Zones (as ipsets) between multiple dog_trainers.

 ## Install